bowride/bowride/index.md

   * Initialization of users and data from a settings file.
   * Alerts regarding success or failure of DB updates using [Sweet Alert](https://sweetalert.js.org/).
   * Quality assurance using [ESLint](http://eslint.org) with packages to partially enforce the [Meteor Coding Standards](https://guide.meteor.com/code-style.html) and the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).

-The goal of this template is to help you get quickly started doing Meteor development by providing a reasonable directory structure for development and deployment, a set of common extensions to the core framework, and boilerplate code to implement basic page display, navigation, forms, roles, and collection manipulation.
+Bowride is a website that will allow users to organize carpools with other members of the UH community.
+Users can sign up to be a driver or rider, and drivers can search for riders that are most convenient to/from campus.
+These carpools can be reoccurring such as everyday classes or one-time such as for special events.
+A rating system for both drivers and passengers prevents abuses, plus a special administrator mode that enables the site admin to remove users based upon substantiated complaints.

 To keep this codebase simple and small, some important capabilities are intentionally excluded from this template:

   * Testing.
-  * Security (meteor-application-template-react enables the insecure packages)
+  * Security (BowRide enables the insecure packages)

 Examples of the these capabilities will be provided elsewhere.